Alamitos Bay Parking & Circulation Master Plan

 - Pilot projects that are currently being explored include the installation of removable access chains at gangway entries.

-For any questions about Alamitos Bay Parking & Circulation Master Plan, please contact Jose Luis Fierros, Project Manager, at (562) 570-5385 or Jose.Fierros@longbeach.gov
+For any questions about the Alamitos Bay Parking & Circulation Master Plan, please contact Jose Luis Fierros, Project Analyst, at (562) 570-5385 or Jose.Fierros@longbeach.gov